Teradata/covalent/src/platform/code-editor/README.md

 npm install --save-dev monaco-editor-webpack-plugin
 ```

 Create a webpack config file utilizing the Monaco Editor webpack plugin.
 Languages and features can be included/excluded to control the resulting image size.
-Note: If you are including this component in an Electron application, define the electron-renderer target.

 ```javascript
 const MonacoWebpackPlugin = require('monaco-editor-webpack-plugin');